buddyroo30/canvasxpress_gen/docs/INTEGRATION.md

 ## Connecting to CanvasXpress

+**Note**: Replace `http://localhost:5008` with your actual service URL (e.g., `https://your-domain.com:5008`) when deploying over the internet.

 ### Method 1: Direct Integration
-Configure CanvasXpress to automatically use your backend service:
+Configure CanvasXpress to automatically use your backend service (localhost or internet-accessible):

 ```javascript
 // Basic CanvasXpress setup with LLM integration